 Notwithstanding the foregoing, the Employer may, in its sole discretion and in lieu of the foregoing cash payment, either issue (or, subject to the consent of the Board which may be withheld in its sole discretion, cause to be issued) to the Participant or the Participant's beneficiary, as applicable or through a broker designated by the Participant, acquire on behalf of such Participant or the Participant's beneficiary, as applicable, the number of whole Common Shares that is equal to, or is a proportion of, the number of whole vested Units recorded in the Participant's Account (less any amounts in respect of any applicable taxes and other source deductions required to be withheld by the Employer) on the Unit Entitlement Date.
-If the Employer elects to arrange for the purchase of Common Shares by a broker on behalf of the Participant, the Employer shall contribute to the broker an amount of cash sufficient, together with any reasonable brokerage fees or commission fees related thereto, to purchase the whole number of Common Shares to which the Participant is entitled and the broker shall, as soon as practicable thereafter, purchase those Common Shares, on behalf of such Participant, on the TSX (or other stock exchange on which the Common Shares are listed or traded).
-If, after issuance of the Common Shares or the purchase of Common Shares by a broker as set forth above, an amount remains payable under the Unit Plan in respect of vested Units credited to the Participant, the Employer shall pay such remaining amount in cash (net of any applicable taxes and other source deductions required to be withheld by the Employer) to the Participant or the Participant's Beneficiary, as applicable.
+If the Employer elects to arrange for the purchase of Common Shares by a broker on behalf of the Participant is entitled and the broker shall, as soon as practicable thereafter, purchase those Common Shares, on behalf of such Participant, on the TSX (or other stock exchange on which the Common Shares are listed or traded).
+If, after issuance of the Common Shares or the purchase of Common Shares by a broker, an amount in cash (net of any applicable taxes and other source deductions required to be withheld by the Employer).